Note: The links below will

 at 4 p.m.
 CDT (21:00 GMT).

-- is it caused by human activity?
+Global warming - is it caused by human activity?
 Is it even happening at all?

-Today In Space History: rocket-plane makes
+Today In Space History: X-15 rocket-plane makes

-its at
+its final flight at

-the (24 Oct 1968).
+the edge of space (24 Oct 1968).

-Pilot had already been awarded astronaut wings for a 1966 flight that
+Dana had already been awarded astronaut wings for a 1966 flight that

 took him above 50 miles in altitude.

-Today In Space History: Two of Uranus' moons,
+Today In Space History: Two of Uranus' moons, Ariel

-and , are
+and Umbriel, are discovered

 (23 Oct 1851).